arnaudlvq/Easy-Python-Environnement-Creator-for-Windows/README.md

 &nbsp;

 ## 🧼 Because Not All Windows Users Are Dirty!
-Keep your development space spick and span with ManagePyEnvs—your environment janitor for Windows.
+Keep your development space spick and span with this CLI tool.
 No more clutter, no more confusion: just clean, isolated Python environments at your fingertips!

 &nbsp;